 Like the Challenge Week, the DREAM symposium location will rotate between institutional partners each year, allowing students across all the cohorts to present their work before a panel comprised of supervisors, affiliated partner institution staff, and our advisory boards.

-Find out about our current research projects »Excelling in strategic and applied research – much of which is directed toward industry – our ongoing supported research projects seek to overcome and solve real-life challenges and, as a result, to benefit people in all walks of life.
+Want to find out what is already happening in DREAM?
+Find out about our existing ongoing research projects »Excelling in strategic and applied research – much of which is directed toward industry – our ongoing supported research projects seek to overcome and solve real-life challenges and, as a result, to benefit people in all walks of life.
 DREAM students are working with our industrial partners to solve the challenges of today to deliver the benefits of tomorrow.

 Our thriving consortium research community provides a stimulating environment in which doctoral students can progress their studies.
 A combined focus on research rigour and relevance to practice, provides a learning experience that makes DREAM unique.